-Since the first-ever Mr. Olympia back in 1965, the world of bodybuilding has seen its fair share of greats: Dorian Yates, Phil Heath, Ronnie Coleman, and Jay Cutler, to name a few.
-But of all the bodybuilders to be crowned Mr. Olympia, no one has stood out in the ranks quite as much like Arnold Schwarzenegger, the Austrian Oak.
+Since the first-ever Mr. Olympia, back in 1965, the world of bodybuilding has seen its fair share of greats: Dorian Yates, Phil Heath, Ronnie Coleman, Lee Haney, and Jay Cutler, to name a few.
+But of all the bodybuilders to be crowned Mr. Olympia, no one has stood out in the ranks as much as Arnold Schwarzenegger, the Austrian Oak.
 Schwarzenegger has achieved a phenomenal amount during his lifetime.
 Yet, we still consider his bodybuilding technique evergreen.
 So, let’s inspect Schwarzenegger and his bodybuilding techniques.
 It helped him win Mr. Olympia for six consecutive years.

 Who is Arnold Schwarzenegger the bodybuilder?

 Born in Austria on July 30, 1947, Arnold Schwarzenegger started lifting weights at age 15.
-He first walked into the spotlight when he won Mr. Universe in 1967 at 20.
+Later, he married Maria Shriver.
+Arnold entered the spotlight when he won Mr. Universe (amateur) in 1967 at 20.
 Afterward, he won Mr. Univers as a professional from 1968 to 1970.
 Afterward, Schwarzenegger won the Mr. Olympia title six years in a row, from 1970 to 1975.
 Finally, he came out of retirement in 1980 to win Mr. Olympia for the 7th time.

-These days, Schwarzenegger has his bodybuilding event named after him, titled “The Arnold Sports Festival.”
+These days, Schwarzenegger sponsors the bodybuilding event named after him, “The Arnold Sports Festival.”
 It’s widely considered the second-most important bodybuilding event after Mr. Olympia.
 Arnold’s “The Education of a Bodybuilder” is a story everyone knows by heart.

-Schwarzenegger entered the world of politics on October 7, 2003, when he replaced Gray Davis as California’s governor.
-He served for the remainder of Davis’ term before being re-elected in 2006.
-He served as the Governor of California until 2011, when he returned to acting.
+Schwarzenegger served as governor of California.
+Arnold replaced Gray Davis on October 7, 2003, when he served for the rest of Davis’ term before re-election in 2006.
+Arnold was the Governor of California until 2011.
+After politics, Arnold returned to acting.

 Arnold Schwarzenegger’s Bodybuilding Techniques

 Nature genetically gifted Arnold Schwarzenegger with an extraordinary physique; steroids also came into play like all bodybuilders at his level.
-Arnold might not have been a natural bodybuilder, but that doesn’t detract from the fact that whatever he was doing in the gym was consistently allowing him to beat his rivals at Mr. Olympia.
-Let’s take an in-depth look at his body-building techniques and what you need to know about how to build a body like his.
+Arnold might not have been a natural bodybuilder, but that didn’t detract from the fact that whatever he did in the gym allowed him to beat his rivals at Mr. Olympia.
+Let’s look at his bodybuilding technique and what you need to know to build an impeccable body.

-One of the most-used phrases when talking about Schwarzenegger’s method is “The Golden Six.”
-Schwarzenegger started his bodybuilding career with full-body training routines that he performed six times a week.
-The routine consisted of six straightforward exercises that would lead the way to Mr. Olympia.
+One of the most-used Schwarzenegger methods is “The Golden Six.”
+Schwarzenegger started his bodybuilding career with full-body training routines he performed six times weekly.
+The workout used six straightforward exercises leading to the Mr. Olympia title.

 - Squat: 4 sets of 10 reps

-- Bent knee sit-up: 3 sets until failure
+- Bent Knee Sit-Ups: 3 sets until failure

-Schwarzenegger had one of the best chests in bodybuilding.
-A lot of that could come down to his famous agonist-antagonist training.
-This involves working two opposing muscles simultaneously.
-If you were training the chest, and your main exercise was the flat bench press, you would perform bent-over rows between your sets on the bench.
+Arnold Schwarzenegger had one of the best chests and physiques in bodybuilding.
+A lot of that came down to his famous agonist-antagonist training.
+Also, this involves working two opposing muscles simultaneously.
+So, for example, if you were training the chest, and your major exercise was the flat bench press, you would perform bent-over rows between your sets on the bench.

 Thus, this improves your pressing ability when you work the antagonist muscles (back) between your sets.
 Allowing adequate rest between 2-3 minutes reduces muscular fatigue.
 Another critical factor is to ensure that you’re training both the agonist and antagonist on the same plane of motion.
 Some pairing examples include:

-As a little treat, here’s the chest/back split that Schwarzenegger used to use when he was in training for a competition.
-Unlike the agonist/antagonist method, you perform the complete number of sets for each exercise before moving onto the opposite body part.
+Here’s the chest/back split Schwarzenegger used to train for a competition.
+Unlike the agonist/antagonist method, you perform the complete number of sets for each exercise before moving on to the opposite body part.

 - Warm-up: Bench Press – 1 set of 30-45 reps